Why static portfolio frameworks fail when risk regimes shift, drawing lessons from the very different market breakdowns of 2020 and 2022.

 Welcome to the Investing News Network's weekly round-up of the top-performing mining stocks listed on the ASX, starting with news in Australia's resource sector.

-Read on to discover which companies shone this week.
+Read on to discover what drove their share prices this past week.

-Silver posted larger increases, rising 8.25 percent in US dollars.
+Silver posted a small increase, rising 0.84 percent in US dollars.

 How did ASX mining stocks perform against this backdrop?